 The 1993 Non-Qualified Stock Option Plan (the "1993 NQO Plan") became effective on July 6, 1993.
-The 1993 NQO Plan provides for the grant of options that do not qualify as incentive $% \left({\left({x{1}} \right)^{2}} \right)$ stock options under Section 422 of the Code to purchase up to 1,500,000 shares of the Company's Common Stock.
+The 1993 NQO Plan provides for the grant of options that do not qualify as incentive stock options under Section 422 of the Code to purchase up to 1,500,000 shares of the Company's Common Stock.
 The options may be exercised by the optionee during his or her lifetime or after his or her death by those who have inherited by will or intestacy.
 A vested but unexercised option is normally exercisable for 90 days after termination of employment, other than by death or retirement.
 In the event of death, unvested options are accelerated to maturity.
 The shares to be issued upon exercise of options under the 1993 NQO Plan require a three-year vesting period.
 An option granted under the 1993 NQO Plan may not be priced at less than 100% of fair market value on the date of grant and expires ten years from the date of grant.
-As of the Record Date, 451,500 shares have been issued on the exercise of options granted, 1,051,500 shares were subject to outstanding options, and and 15,800 shares were available for issuance upon the grant of options under the 1993 NQO Plan.
+As of the Record Date, 657,500 shares have been issued on the exercise of options granted, 830,000 shares were subject to outstanding options, and 12,500 shares were available for issuance upon the grant of options under the 1993 NQO Plan.
+The 1993 NQO Plan expires on May 10, 2003 after which time no additional options can be granted.